 It should be noted that the Licensing Authority can decide to grant the application with a smaller number of machines and/or a different category of machines than that applied for.
-Conditions (other than these) cannot be attached to the applicant's license.
+The Licensing Authority cannot attach conditions to the applicant's permit.

 11.7 It should also be noted that the holder of a permit must comply with any Code of Practice issued by the Gambling Commission about the location and operation of the machines.
-Notifications and applications for two or three machines will generally be dealt with by Licensing Authority officers.
-Those for four or five machines will be determined by Licensing Officers in consultation with the Chair of the Licensing Committee, and applications for six or more machines will be referred to a Licensing Sub-Committee.
+Notifications and applications for three machines will generally be dealt with by Licensing Authority officers.
+Those for four or five machines will be determined by Licensing

+Officers in consultation with the Chair of the Licensing Committee, and applications for six or more machines will be referred to a Licensing Sub-Committee.